 TYPES OF ART: Paintings; Sculpture; Video; Conceptual (art in which the idea presented by the artist is considered more important than the finished product); Performance.

 MATERIALS USED: Modern paints; Watercolors; Plaster; Recycled and Re-purposed items; Metals.

 CHARACTERISTICS TO LOOK FOR: Reflects current issues and events; breaks the rules of traditional art; responds to new technologies; lack of a distinct feature; mixed media; experimental colors and textures; expressive; open to interpretation; often abstract; Futuristic; often 2-dimensional; humorous;

 *Popular culture of the 1900’s not only poked fun at, but deeply questioned the status quo.
 Criticism of traditions and standards gave rise to a toleration of new, unusual and sometimes disturbing art styles.

 *Art became reflective of the attitude towards the ‘establishment’, and the jokes of the music hall and the theatrical revue became part of popular culture.

 *Cubist and Futurist styles were put to satirical use in caricature, advertising, stage design, and other forms of popular visual culture.

 POPULAR AMERICAN ARTISTS OF THE TIME:

 Moving forward, art continues to grow, change, explore and create.
-It is both a reflection of current culture and a driving force shaping the next generation.
+It becomes both a reflection of current culture, and a driving force shaping the next generation.